lgtm-migrator/blaise-data-delivery-management/README.md

 To run Blaise Data Delivery Management locally, you'll need to have [Node installed](https://nodejs.org/en/), as well as [yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable).

-To have the list of instruments load on the page you can set the url to the service running in App Engine in a sandbox.
+To have the list of instruments load on the page you can set the URL to the service running in App Engine in a sandbox.
+Details for how to find this URL can be found in the .env table below.

 Clone the repository:
 ```shell script